Light, quick, and quietly delightful

 Polish as a Feature

 In a competitive e-commerce market, polish is a differentiator.
-Users may not consciously notice that the cart badge animates when an item is added, or that the checkout button has a subtle gradient shift on press — but they notice how the app makes them feel.
-I've always believed that going beyond the spec with thoughtful visual touches is what separates a good app from one people actually enjoy using.
+Users may not consciously notice that the cart badge animates when an item is added, or that the checkout button has a subtle gradient shift on press — but they feel it through the Aesthetic-Usability Effect: a more polished surface is perceived as more reliable, even when the underlying functionality is identical.
+Going beyond the spec with thoughtful visual touches is what separates a good app from one people actually enjoy using.
 This project let me prove that at scale.

 What This Taught Me